-Even during the wind-down process, the Bank will remain committed to its culture and ethos enumerated above.
-One of the key objectives of the wind-down plan is to ensure all stakeholders, especially customers, are treated fairly during the wind-down process.
-Due to the inherent inconvenience of the Bank's closure in the UK, the Board has underscored their commitment to the customers, employees, vendors and other stakeholders by working with the Bank's advisors to ensure appropriate and tailored communication plans are in place and customers are treated fairly with appropriate compensations.
+Even during the entity sale process, the Bank will remain committed to its culture and ethos enumerated above.
+One of the key objectives of the plan is to ensure all stakeholders, especially customers, are treated fairly during the sale process.
+The Board has underscored their commitment to its customers, employees, vendors and other stakeholders by working with the Bank's advisors to ensure appropriate and tailored communication plans are in place and customers are treated fairly.